-Cortes has produced a beautiful and subversive history of how that bottle of Coca-Cola ended up in your fridge, and the history of coffee and how it ended up on your nearby street corner and gas stations.
+You are about to read a profound book called A Secret History of Coffee Coca Cola.
+Cortes has produced a fascinating and subversive history of how that bottle of Coca-Cola ended up in your fridge, and the history of coffee and how it ended up on your nearby street corner and gas stations.
 The end product is a damning, epic tale of hypocrisy: while the US government leads the charge to criminalize the 10 million people who chew coca, it has simultaneously conspired with a multinational beverage giant to ensure an endless supply of coca to fuel its profits.

 A Secret History of Coffee, Coca & Cola

 Like the seeds of coffee and kola plants, coca leaves bestow the power of endurance when chewed.
 People have used coca for thousands of years.
 In August 1499, Amerigo Vespucci, sailing northwest along the coast of Venezuela, encountered an island of men with the leaf tucked in their cheeks.

 For centuries after that, Europeans heard astonishing tales of the plant fueling marathons across mountains without food or rest.
 Within thirty years, a medical miracle was transformed into a crime epidemic.
 The distinction between the coca plant and its alkaloid was lost in the rising fervor.
 In 1914, the United States began the prohibition of coca with the Harrison Narcotics Act.